 * * * * *

-(9) Category IX – Add-On or Modified Part(s) Not Covered by Categories II through VIII.
+(9) Category IX – Add-On or Modified Part(s) Not Covered by Categories II through VIII or Category X.

-Add-on or modified part(s) that do not fit the criteria set forth in Categories II through VIII above.
+Add-on or modified part(s) that do not fit the criteria set forth in Categories II through VIII above or Category X below.

+(10) Category X – Electric Vehicle Conversion.

+This category applies only to EV conversions that have no sources of combustion (e.g., engine, fuel-fired heater) and emit no regulated emissions.
+The requirements for EV conversions are specified in sections VI and XI of this procedure.
+Sections III(b) through V and VII through X are not applicable to EV conversions, except as specified in Section XI.

 * * * * *